xwmx/nb/README.md

 # create a new note in the notebook named "example"
 nb example:add "This is a note."

+# create a new note in the folder named "sample"
+nb add sample/
 ```

 `nb add` with no arguments or input will open the new, blank note in your